IDPH Announces ADAP MAP and PAP Extension and Reapplication Information

 Clients with reapplication dates of February 2021 and later should plan to complete a full eligibility assessment after Jan.
 1, 2021.

-The ADAP Medication Assistance Program (MAP) provides many drugs on its formulary, including all anti-retroviral therapies approved by the U.S. Food and Drug Administration.
-Clients have a benefit cap of $2,000 per month, except for two drugs in Category V. This benefit is sufficient to support triple and quadruple combination therapies.
+The ADAP Medication Assistance Program (MAP) provides many drugs on its formulary, including most anti-retroviral therapies approved by the U.S. Food and Drug Administration.
+This benefit is sufficient to support triple and quadruple combination therapies.
 These drug combinations have been successful in treating persons with HIV infection, including opportunistic infections frequently associated with HIV; have resulted in drug treatment adherence; and have helped to dramatically prolong the lives of people living with HIV.

 Who is eligible for ADAP-MAP?

 Individuals must meet all of the following requirements: